alicefahey/global-services/app/services/_zz_other/other-recovery_en.md

 ## Technical competency framework

-Tiered compentencies describing the knowledge and skills expected of personnel in this sector cam be found in the [Shelter technical competency framework]({% link /assets/docs/other/Rapid Response Profile Recovery Coordinator.pdf %}).
+Tiered compentencies describing the knowledge and skills expected of personnel in this sector cam be found in the [Recovery technical competency framework]({% link /assets/docs/other/Rapid Response Profile Recovery Coordinator.pdf %}).

 ## Rapid response personnel role profile